 Cauliflower masala is best served with Chapati, Naan, Rice dishes or even plain steamed rice.
 My favorite way to enjoy Cauliflower curry is with Chapati or Roti.
 I also like to pair it with Biryani or Vegetable fried rice...It is an amazing and tasteful experience!

-How this curry is unique from other gobi masalas
+Unique from other gobi masalas

 - First and foremost, this is prepared with the Instant Pot.